 Biography

 I am Professor of English and Research Institute Fellow at Saint Louis University.
 My research explores literature and music in Victorian Britain as mutually constitutive with a range of nineteenth-century discourses, including constructions of gender, class and political identity.
 This work has contributed to BBC Two Television in the UK and to the “Essay” on BBC Radio 3.
 I have lectured internationally, including by invitation at the British Academy and Royal Academy of Music in London; have been twice funded by the National Endowment for the Humanities; and am a lifetime Fellow of Gladstone’s Library in Wales where I gave the Annual Gladstone Lecture in 2011.
-I am looking forward to visiting the University of Melbourne as Macgeorge Fellow and (jointly) Queen’s Sugden Fellow in late 2024, which follows affiliations with University of Cambridge as Visiting Research Fellow at the Faculty of Music and Visiting Scholar at St Catharine’s College in 2020.
+I am currently visiting the University of Melbourne, Australia as Macgeorge Fellow and (jointly) Queen’s Sugden Fellow, which follows affiliations with University of Cambridge as Visiting Research Fellow at the Faculty of Music and Visiting Scholar at St Catharine’s College in 2020.
+I look forward to delivering three public lectures while in Melbourne in August and September.
+Further details may be found here.

 I was educated at the University of Sussex (DPhil) and University of Cambridge (BA, hons / MA) in England, and at Oberlin College Conservatory of Music (BA, hons; BM), and Interlochen Arts Academy (Vocal Performance) in the USA.